The 23-Hour Trading Day

 Fridays, Holidays, and Shortened Sessions

-The next lesson covers the economic calendar and news events, because the times that matter most inside your session are often driven by scheduled data releases you can plan for in advance.
+The next lesson covers the economic calendar and news events, because the times that matter most inside your session are driven by scheduled data releases.